 HiSET Social Studies Study Guide: Geography

-Geography questions will assess your understanding of:
+Geography questions will assess your knowledge and understanding of:

 - Basic terminology